 This presentation is made to and is directed only at persons who are (a) "investment professionals" as defined under Article 19 of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended (the Order) or (b) high net worth entities falling within article 49(2)(a) to (d) of the Order (all such persons together being referred to as relevant persons).
 Any person who is not a relevant person should not act or rely on this presentation or any of its contents.
 Any investment or investment activity to which this presentation relates is available only to and will only be engaged in with such relevant persons.

-No PRIIPs/UK PRIIPs key information documents (KID) has been prepared as Notes will not be made available to retail investors in the EEA or the UK.
+MIFID II - eligible counterparties and professional clients (all distribution channels).
+No PRIIPs key information documents (KID) has been prepared as Notes will not be made available to retail investors in the EEA.